 The tiny coastal state of Delaware is widely recognized as the best state in which to form a company, not only in the United States but throughout the world.
 More than half of the companies listed on the New York Stock Exchange and NASDAQ call Delaware home, as do 65% of the Fortune 500 companies.
-One of the key reasons for this is the Delaware Court of Chancery.
+One of the most compelling reasons for this is the Delaware Court of Chancery.

 The Delaware Court of Chancery is widely recognized as the preeminent forum in which to settle disputes that involve fairness decisions involving Delaware corporations, LLCs and other business entities.

 The Delaware Court of Chancery is a non-jury trial court that serves as Delaware's court of original and exclusive equity jurisdiction, and adjudicates a wide variety of cases involving trusts, real property, guardianships, civil rights and commercial litigation.

 A noteworthy aspect of a Court of Chancery is the equitable expertise that is implemented by judges rather than a jury.
-One Chancellor will hear your case and make the rulings, unlike the U.S. Supreme Court where the case is heard by all nine (currently eight) Justices and a decision is voted upon.
+One Chancellor will hear your case and make the rulings, unlike the U.S. Supreme Court where the case is heard by all nine sitting Justices and a decision is voted upon.
 This is a significant aspect, because the Chancellors are skilled and experienced in corporate law; thus there is no need to educate an uninformed jury on the intricacies of Delaware corporate law, which saves time and legal fees.

 Corporations of all sizes are formed in Delaware because business owners understand that the Chancellors on the Court of Chancery are using the business judgement rule.

 The Delaware Business judgment rule directs the Court to respect the good-faith decisions of the company’s Directors, even when the outcome of their decision may not have been the best in hindsight.
 Directors are charged with making informed, independent decisions with care and loyalty and the absence of self-dealing.
 When the Directors shirk their duty to be loyal to the best interests of the company, or to take due care in making their decisions, or when they engage in self-dealing and fraudulent actions, the Court of Chancery has the power to punish them by levying personal fines and removing them from office.

 All Chancellors are nominated by the Governor of Delaware and confirmed by the Delaware Senate.
 They serve 12-year terms.